Large N Optimization for multi-matrix systems: Matrix Quantum Mechanics Spectrum

+in which $V^{(2)}_0$ is the Hessian matrix of $V_{\col}$ at the ground state.
 We note that all elements in $\Omega$ are linear functions of loops.
 Their second derivatives therefore are 0, and hence do not contribute to $V^{(2)}_0$.
-For the same reason, the first term in \eqref{eq:M0-formula} vanishes if $v[\phi]$ only contains single trace terms.
+For the same reason, the second derivative of $v[\phi]$ vanishes if it only contains single trace terms.

 To evaluate the spectrum, one can diagonalize the kinetic term in \eqref{eq:H_coll_quadratic} and then solve the eigenvalues of the resulting mass matrix.
 As pointed out earlier, we see that using $\widehat{\Omega}$ also resolves the mismatch of the dimensions between $\Omega_0$ and $V^{(2)}_0$.
 Since $\widehat{\Omega}_0$ is positive definite, one can perform a canonical transformation